 - Warm scarf – I now cut these out of fleece I buy at the local fabric store.
 I get 4 scarves out of a yard of cloth, very warm and soft and does not require any hemming or stitching.
 I only distribute these in the winter.

 - Gloves – medium weight gloves are actually hard to find.
 I buy light work gloves and am always happy to be given or find more substantial gloves.
 These are not only good for keeping people warm in winter but act as work gloves to protect their hands.
-I am looking for a good source for affordable, medium weight gloves.

 - Socks – one of the most requested items.
 An attorney friend who works with homeless people told me he was told by a client that they were embarrassed to come see him because their feet smelled so bad.
 Fresh sox are a must.
 The size must be a men’s large to fit everyone.
 I get black or gray when I can find them at a good price but usually I am only able to find white sox in bulk.
 Try to get a thicker variety so they have some warmth.